 Internal directors are the executive directors.
-External directors should account for an ample majority of the board, while executive directors should be the minimum practical taking into account the complexity of the corporate group and the ownership interests they control.
+External directors should account for an ample majority of the board, while executive directors should be the minimum number that is practical while taking into account the complexity of the corporate group and the ownership interests they control.
 Under the Unified Code, whereas the proprietary members should represent the significant shareholders in a proportion that matches the capital that they represent, the number of independent directors should be at least one-third of all board members.